 Most people want a degree.
 Sometimes it’s not even about education, it’s just about proving you’re not stupid.
 But like working a 9-5, it’s also a life experience.
 It’s about sharing in an experience that everyone else in the world has.
 And, for the large minority of us, we get to learn about something we’re passionate about.

 In America, they pay up to six figures for a university education.
 In New Zealand, we pay between $3,000-$4,000 USD per year, but a foreigner will pay five times that.

 In parts of Europe however, people go to university for free.
 Even foreigners.
-They don’t want their country to be stupid, so they give people free education.
-Ain’t that crazy?
+They don’t want their country to be stupid, so they give people free education (I know, crazy right).
 In Denmark they take it a step further – if you’re enrolled in university, your tuition is free and you also receive a monthly allowance.
 Yes, students in Denmark are paid $900 a month to go to college.

 Currently Finland, Norway, Austria, Germany and Sweden offer free or very cheap tuition at their public universities, foreign students included.
 I know Finland is set to end this in 2017, but courses offered in Finnish will still be free, if by any chance you know the language.

 Even in France, Spain and Switzerland, international students pay as low as a few hundred Euro to a couple thousand Euro per year.
 Compared to other western countries, this is practically free.

 While tuition is free, you still need to pay for living costs such as food and rent.
 As a student, that might cost you between 500-1,000 Euro ($550-$1,100 USD) per month, depending on the city you choose.
 But that’s just called life.